OTHER MEDICINAL BOTTLES & related

 - SARSAPARILLA - THE / EDWIN W. JOY CO. / SAN

-FRANCISCO - I sold one of these some time back, but found another in box
+FRANCISCO - I sold one of these some time back, but found another in a box

 I didn't know I had.
 The embossing is scattered on three sides of this